 • Use a small sharp knife to cut a slit in each date.
 Remove and discard pit.

-• Spoon 1 teaspoon of bleu cheese into each date.
+• Spoon 1 teaspoon of blue cheese into each date.
 Press to enclose filling.

 • Wrap a piece of prosciutto around each date and place on baking sheet.